frkl/whattomine/README.md

 Quite a few coins use new bitcoin code and have dropped support for getwork which ccminer uses for solo-mining.
 I have developed patches that add getwork back to the code for some of the coins.
 I have successfully mined blocks for GRS and SIB.
 But some others like VTC, MONA, LBC and DGB are still being tested.

 ## Install miners

-Install Nvidia driver and CUDA.
-CUDA 7.5 or 8.0 are preferred because of miner support.

 For miners I personally use open source ccminer forks by [tpruvot](https://github.com/tpruvot/ccminer) and [alexis78](https://github.com/alexis78).
 Please donate to the authors to keep open source mining going.